AfiHisam/Touch_n_Go_API/README.md

 # Touch_n_Go_API

 As stated in the description, this API aims to scraping the data from touch n go website and display the data in json format.
 There are many things that can be done with json data.
-Image concept below it an example what we can do with json data
+Info graphic below show an example what we can do with json data

 ## Concept